lostfiddler/pr05-grant-application/pr05_application.md

 npm to warn that the dependency codemirror-colorpicker should also be upgraded.

 The documentation for codemirror v6 has a migration guide that looks comprehensive.
-If I am selected as a grant recepiant for this project, reading that guide will be the first thing I do and see where it leads me.
+If I am selected as a grant recipient for this project, reading that guide will be the first thing I do and see where it leads me.
 Reading the source code for version 6 would benefit me as well, I took a peek and it is well commented.